LHWLucas/Latent-diffusion-based-novel-scene-generation-and-pedestrian-and-segmentation/README.md

 •	testfinetunedsdoutpaint.py : testing the trained fine tuned sd inpaint model using custom prompts from txt file with “front right” keyword appended to each prompt

-•	driveuploaderfinetunedoutpaint.py : uploading results for fine tuned sd inpaint model with normal prompts from txt file

-•	driveuploaderfinetunedoutpaint2.py : uploading results for fine tuned sd inpaint model with “front right” keyword appended to each prompt

-•	driveuploaderfinetunedoutpaint3.py :  uploading results for fine tuned sd inpaint model with “front right” keyword appended to each prompt and negative prompts to reduce cartoonish behavior which actually produced good enough results

 •	testfinetunedsdoutpaintclipcaptioned.py : for the next test using our fine tuned sd inpaint model we replace our txt file prompts with clip produced automatic prompts but results degraded with our hypothesis being that clip captions are somehow long and creating hallucinatory effect and confusion for the model

-•	driveuploaderfinetunedoutpaintclip.py : uploading the results from testfinetunedsdoutpaintclipcaptioned.py output to google drive

 •	testfinetunedsdoutpaintclipcaptionedwithdiscarding.py : here we firstly kept the clip captioner and tested our new discarding algorithm which I described in our chat as follows: for discontinuity i first converted image to grayscale